top of page

 Integration with PACS and Legacy Systems

-qXR can generalise to any X-ray manufacturer (CR/DR/ ultraportable) and has been tested with over 20 leading x-ray manufacturers globally like Fujifilm, MinXray, Siemens, Mylab, Allengers etc. X-ray files are transmitted to qXR using DICOM protocols.
+qXR can work with any X-ray machine type (CR/DR/ ultraportable) and has been tested with over 20 leading x-ray manufacturers globally like Fujifilm, MinXray, Siemens, Mylab, Allengers, Prognosys, Molbio, LTE, SIUI etc. X-ray files are transmitted to qXR using DICOM protocol.

 It is possible to integrate qXR with the client’s legacy PACS.
-The CAD outputs can be sent to the X-ray device console, PACS viewer or RIS or any other EMR systems.
+The AI outputs can be sent to the X-ray device console, PACS viewer or RIS or any other EMR systems.

 Software